Handpicked wine bottles you can buy online

 Explore the world’s unforgettable wine regions

-Explore the top Italian wine regions, from Veneto to Tuscany and Piedmont.
-Learn about the terroir and the best Italian vineyards that contribute to the unique Italian wines.
+Explore the top Italian wine regions, including Tuscany, Piedmont and Veneto.
+Learn about the character of their terroirs and the vineyards behind Italy’s most captivating wines.

-French wine yards stretch from Bordeaux to the Rhone valley, with a culture and wines like no other.
-Explore the French wine regions and learn more about the origins of modern winemaking.
+French wine yards stretch across Bordeaux, the Rhone valley, with a culture and wines unmatched anywhere in the world.
+Explore the French wine regions and discover where modern winemaking first found its voice.

-Vineyards in Napa Valley, California, and Sonoma County are the top California wine regions, but we’ve got more!
-Discover here the California vineyards, top AVAs, wineries, and bottles of the US’s largest wine region.
+Napa Valley and Sonoma County are the top California wine regions but we’ve got more!
+Step into the world of California’s most prestigious vineyards, renowned AVAs and exceptional wineries that define America’s leading wine region.

 Wine tasting and food pairing guides